carlossless/sinowealth-kb-tool/README.md

 ## Usage

-Read [here](https://github.com/carlossless/sinowealth-kb-tool/issues/19) for ISP quirks.

 ### Reading

-⚠️ Reading is not entirely an idempotent operation.
-A read operation can change values in the `0xeffb - 0xeffd` region.

-⚠️ The ISP bootloader will blank out bytes in the `0xeffb - 0xeffd` region, therefore the produced dump might not reflect the actual state in ROM.
+⚠️ A read operation will set an LJMP (0x02) opcode at address `<firmware_size-5>` if it's not already present there.
+When this opcode is set, the bootloader considers the main firmware enabled and jumps to it when the device is powered on.
+This opcode should already be set on most devices and therefore the read operation **should** not cause any issues.

+⚠️ During reading the ISP bootloader will redirect values in `0x0001 - 0x0002` to `<firmware_size-4> - <firmware_size-3>`.
+Because of this, the produced payload will be different from how memory is actually laid out in the MCU flash.

 ```sh
 # reads firmware excluding isp bootloader